 The Logitech G213 uses rubber dome switches that are very similar to the SteelSeries Apex 3's.
 It requires little force to press the keys, which makes the typing feel light.
-The high pre-travel distance makes the keyboard feel less responsive when gaming, but can be beneficial for typing accuracy.
+The high pre-travel distance makes the keyboard feel less responsive when gaming, but it can be beneficial for typing accuracy.
 The tactile feedback is fairly subtle, so it can be hard to sense when a keystroke is registered.
 If you're looking for a similar keyboard but with mechanical switches, check out the Keychron C2.

 The typing quality is unremarkable.
 Like most keyboards with rubber dome switches, the tactile feedback feels soft and unsatisfying, and the overall experience isn't all that different from a run-of-the-mill keyboard that comes with most pre-built computers.
 Also, while the keys are stable, the ABS keycaps feel pretty cheap to type on.
 On the bright side, typing feels light and it doesn't feel tiring to type on for long periods.

 Typing noise on the Logitech G213 is quiet and shouldn't be bothersome to others around you.

 The Logitech G213 has great software support.
 G HUB allows you to customize the backlighting zones and set macros to any of the function keys, but you can't set macros to every key like on the SteelSeries Apex 3 TKL.
 There's no onboard memory, so all profiles are saved within the software.
 If you're interested in a gaming keyboard with software that allows you to save settings to onboard memory, check out the Corsair K55 RGB PRO XT.

 The Logitech G213's compatibility is decent.
 On Windows, everything works as expected and you have access to full customization options.
 On macOS, only the Pause and Scroll Lock don't work.
 All keys function properly on Linux, but since there's no software support or onboard memory, there's no way to customize the keyboard or save any settings.